 In both places, you can expect high-end Austrian cuisine, as well as friendly locals and all the proper infrastructure.

 I explored the area on a sponsored trip with the local tourism board as part of the Propel Conference.

 Feldkirch and Mellau are best combined into a long weekend getaway, ideally of at least four days.
 Based on your preferences and travel style, you can combine them in the following ways:

 Keen hiker? ➡️ Choose Mellau as your base and make a day trip to Feldkirch.

 Into small towns, history, and cute cafés? ➡️ Do it the other way round – stay in Feldkirch and leave a day to discover Mellau and its surroundings.

 By the way, this guide applies to spring, summer, and autumn.
 While there are some amazing slopes and other winter activities in the area, especially Mellau, I have zero experience and can’t report on it.

 Both Mellau and Feldkirch are located in the Vorarlberg Province in Austria.
-It’s the country’s westernmost province near the border with Switzerland and Lichtenstein.
+It’s the country’s westernmost province near the border with Switzerland, Liechtenstein, and Germany.